alvarosobrinho/CPN-models-repository-of-insulin-infusion-pump-systems/README.md

-# MBA/CPN
+# MBA/CPN: Model-Based Approach (MBA) with Coloured Petri Nets (CPN)
-This repository relates to a Model-Based Approach (MBA) used to design insulin infusion pump systems using assurance cases and Coloured Petri Nets (CPN).
+This repository relates to a MBA used to design insulin infusion pump systems using assurance cases and CPN.

 The MBA/CPN is composed of CPN reference models of insulin infusion pump systems, aiming to assist the quality assessments during the development and certification process.